The Naked Prey: Plot summary

-Capture

 Later on, the guide and investor are arguing about their elephant kills.
-The investor brags about killing so many more elephants than anyone else.
+The investor brags about killing many more elephants than anyone else.
 The guide reminds him, "Everyone else only shot ivory-bearing elephants", to which the investor only laughs.
-During this conversation, a group of warriors from a local village discovers the poachers' camp, and armed only with spears, captures or kills the entire group of rifle-armed Europeans.
+During this conversation, warriors from a local village discovers the poachers' camp, and armed only with spears, captures or kills the entire group.

-Dispatching the European captives

 After a victory march of the Europeans to the African's home village, most are executed using various torture methods.
-One man is covered in clay, which is allowed to harden, and he is slowly roasted alive by being dangled over a fire.
-Another victim has multiple leather and rope lashings used on him until dead.
-Another is chased and killed by village women and children armed with sharpened sticks.
-The investor, who insulted the tribesmen, is tied up and placed in a ring of fire with an agitated venomous snake.

-The Chase

-The escape

 The guide is spared until the last.
 He is stripped naked and then an arrow is fired into the air.
-The guide is ordered at the point of a spear to run; he runs and once he passes the fallen arrow, he is chased by another warrior in waiting.
+The guide is ordered at the point of a spear to run.
+Once he passes the fallen arrow, he is chased by another warrior in waiting.
 His pursuer throws a spear at him and misses, which the guide uses to kill his pursuer.
-Afterwards, he takes the warrior's supplies and evades his captors.
-The Warriors, grief-stricken about their dead friend, argue about continuing the hunt.
-The guide flees, and some of them continue the pursuit.
+Afterwards, he takes the warrior's sandals, loincloth and supplies then evades his pursuers.
+The warriors, grief-stricken about their dead friend, argue about continuing the hunt; some of them continue the pursuit.

-The Middle-Eastern slavers

 Over the course of the pursuit, several of the warriors fall, either killed by the guide or the ravenous wildlife.
-The guide is able to find and eat a snail, an onion, a snake, and any type of food that comes his way in the wild.
-Eventually, he comes across an African village and camps nearby.
-He succeeds in stealing some barbecue and to sneak away, only to be awoken later by the rifle fire of Middle-Eastern slavers (the audience must deduce this from their turbans and use of Jezails muskets inscribed with the words from the Qur'an).

-During this, the guide cuts captured slaves from their rope bindings, has a minor melee with the slave guards, and prepares to meet the slaver captain in combat, just as the captain falls into a ditch filled with large thorns that enter his eyes.
+The guide comes across an African village and camps nearby.
+He succeeds in stealing some barbecue and sneaking away, only to be awoken later by the rifle fire of Arab slavers.
+The guide cuts captured slaves from their rope bindings, has a minor melee with the slave guards, and prepares to meet the slaver captain in combat, just as the captain falls into a ditch filled with large thorns that enter his eyes.